pii-scanner/pii-reporter/README.md

 ##**PII REPORT**

-This repository contains a report on the fields used in com.citi.cpb and annotations implemented on them.
+This repository contains a report on the fields used in com.pii.scanner and annotations implemented on them.

 ---